 \section{Computation via Matrix Multiplication}

 In this section we provide an alternative method to compute the diameter and radius.
-These methods also use the conditions in Theorems~\ref{the:diameter-formula}~and~\ref{the:radius-formula}, but instead exploit the behavior of matrix multiplication on (0,1)-matrices.
+This method also uses the conditions in Theorem~\ref{the:diameter-formula} and \ref{the:radius-formula}, but instead exploits the behavior of matrix multiplication on (0,1)-matrices.
 Recall that, given two (0,1)-matrices $A$ and $B$, their product is ${(AB)}_{i,j} = \sum_k (A_{i,k} \cdot B_{k,j}) = | \{\, k \colon\, A_{i,k} = 1 \land B_{k,j} = 1\,\}|$.

 We define a (0,1)-matrix \(I\), which is used to compute both the diameter and radius:

 In other words, for each pair $i,j$ of rectangles in $\hdec(P) \cup \vdec(P)$, the matrix $I$ indicates whether $i$ and $j$ intersect and have different orientations (one horizontal, one vertical).
 Note that, for ease of explanation, we have slightly abused the notation and identified rectangles of $\hdec(P) \cup \vdec(P)$ with indices in the matrix.